pfren1998/SELINA/docs/source/demo.md

 ## 1. Data

-The data used in this vignette are orgnized as the directory tree shows.
+The data used in this vignette are orgnized as the following directory tree shows.

 ```
 ├── query_data